top of page

 3. Restoran Tauge Ayam Lou Wong (老黄芽菜鸡沙河粉)

-One of the food that is a must-try in Ipoh is beansprout chicken (芽菜鸡) with sha hor fun (flat rice noodle).
-And Lou Wong is one of the restaurants serving the popular dishes.
-I actually ate at Lou Wong on all my visits to Ipoh.
+Another food that is a must-try in Ipoh is beansprout chicken (芽菜鸡) with sha hor fun.
+And Lou Wong is one of those restaurants in Ipoh serving the well-known dishes.
+It is located in Gerbang Malam (Night Gate Market) where many restaurants are congregated.
+I actually dined at Lou Wong on all my visits to Ipoh.

 4. Restoran Ipoh Kong Heng (怡保光兴茶室)